-STS logging should be configured on any media server that has credentials to communicate to the MSDP Storage Pool. nbrmms (OID: 222) should be configured on the master server and any applicable media servers.
+STS logging should be configured on any media server that has credentials to communicate to the MSDP storage pool. nbrmms (OID: 222) should be configured on the master server and any applicable media servers.
 You can monitor the disks using the logs at the following location:

-Storage Service (turn on the STS logging to show the response that NetBackup receives when running the MSDP plug-in):
+Storage service (turn on the STS logging to show the response that NetBackup receives when it runs the MSDP plug-in):